Wraps come in multiple sizes (from size 1 to size 9+).

 - Your personal preference: Some people prefer to have as little cloth to work with as possible, other people like long swishy tails left over.

-There is no truly accurate method for calculating base size without actually wrapping and seeing what works best.
-As an average (in the UK) a size 6 wrap would be a good starting point for most people.
-Generally it is easier to have a slightly longer wrap and pass it round your waist an extra time than it is to struggle to tie off a a wrap that’s a bit too short for you.
+Your base size is likely to be between a size 5 and a size 8, depending on your personal preferences.
+Generally it is easier to have a slightly longer wrap and use up that extra length somehow than it is to struggle to tie off a a wrap that’s a bit too short for you.

 Borrowing a wrap from a sling library or friend is really helpful if that is an option for you.